AdobeDocs/experience-cloud.en/help/website-implementation/pages/target.md

 1. `Add Params to Global Mbox`, which adds parameters to global mbox requests (equivalent to the [targetPageParams()](https://marketing.adobe.com/resources/help/en_US/target/ov2/cmp_at.js_Functions.html) method)

-1. `Add Params to All Mboxes`, which adds parameters in all mbox requests made in the scope of the page, e.g. additional mbox requests made from Custom Code actions or hardcoded on your site (equivalent to the [targetPageParamsAll()](https://marketing.adobe.com/resources/help/en_US/target/ov2/cmp_at.js_Functions.html) method)
+1. `Add Params to All Mboxes`, which adds parameters in all mbox requests, e.g. the global mbox plus additional mbox requests made from Custom Code actions or hardcoded on your site (equivalent to the [targetPageParamsAll()](https://marketing.adobe.com/resources/help/en_US/target/ov2/cmp_at.js_Functions.html) method)

 These actions can be used *before* the `Load Target` action and can set different parameters on different pages based on your rule configurations.
-Use the rule ordering feature you used when setting Customer IDs with the ID Service to set additional parameters on the `Library Loaded` event before the rule which uses the `Fire Global Mbox` action.
+Use the rule ordering feature you used when setting Customer IDs with the ID Service to set additional parameters on the `Library Loaded` event before the rule firing the global mbox.
->[!NOTE] Since most implementations only use the global mbox for activity delivery, it usually sufficient to just use the `Add Params to Global Mbox` action.
+>[!TIP] Since most implementations use the global mbox for activity delivery, it usually sufficient to just use the `Add Params to Global Mbox` action.

 ### Add an Mbox Parameter